Home Recipes Bisquick Corn Fritters

 Tips & Tricks

-If you’re using fresh corn on the cob, here’s the easiest way to cut the kernels from the cob.
+• Fresh corn cutting trick.
+Here’s the easiest way to cut the kernels from the cob.
 Place the corn in a large bowl and cut from the top to bottom.
-In doing so, the kernels will fall straight to the bowl, avoiding any kernel or juice spillage.
+The kernels will fall straight to the bowl avoiding any kernel or juice spillage.

+• Reduce the fat.
 Feeling guilty about all the butter and oil?
-Reduce the butter to 2 tablespoons and add cooking spray instead.
+Reduce the butter to 2 tablespoons and use cooking spray instead.

 Stack of Corn Fritters